DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 The classic meeting using everything we've gathered together so far to write user stories (together) and specify the iteration backlog.

+Different teams working on different projects may be using Scrum or Kanban approaches.
+The former will plan by prioritizing a list of user stories to form the sprint backlog, and estimation may be included.
+With Kanban, velocity will be optimized by applying restrictions on the number of prioritized backlog stories to be included at any one time in the work in progress.

 ### User story template